Chapter 34: The Crystal Golem

 “Not really,” the golem grunted in response.
-“But thanks to this -” he tapped the yellow Sense Emerald in the single slot on his armor. “- I know enough on how to harm it.”
+“But thanks to this -” it tapped the yellow Sense Emerald in the single slot on its armor. “- I know enough on how to harm it.”

 Bark, seeing Tails draw reddish-orange energy, also followed suit.
 “What are those things, anyway?” he asked Green XIII, inquiring about the small, insect-like creatures that erupted from 512’s back.

-“Ignore its minions, they’re a distraction and nothing more,” the golem called, a large, singular Fire charge in hand.
-He pointed it at the larger monster hunched by the pad, its flames now extinguished.
+“Ignore the minions, they’re nothing but a distraction,” the golem called, a large, singular Fire charge in hand.
+It pointed it at the larger monster hunched by the pad, whose flames were now extinguished.
 “Focus your attacks on the big one!”

 512 rose up from its position and bellowed threateningly.
 Murky green gas started to accumulate in its mouth as it started to charge towards the three fighters.